amitgupta85878/C-Tank-Game/README.md

 # C++ Space Shooter
-It is basically a space shooter game which you can play on windows console
+It is basically a space shooter game which you can play on windows console.